ivan-tkatchev/tab/README.md

     min and max     0       2508

 Here we run a crude test for the normal distribution in the response lengths (in bytes) in a webserver log.
 (The distrubution of lengths doesn't look to be normally-distributed.)

+**Note**: The `def` keyword is for defining user-defined functions.
+User-defined functions in `tab` are polymorphic and bound at call time; they act like templates that are inlined when called.
+The names of user-defined functions have lexical scope, like variables.
+(However, they are stored in a separate namespace; you cannot assign a function to a variable.)

 Let's check the distribution visually, with a historgram: (The first column is a size in bytes, the second column is the number of log lines; for example, there were 227 log lines with a response size between 1254 and 1504.8 bytes.)